McCloudS/subgen/README.md

 If you want to use a GPU, you need to map it accordingly.

 ### Images:
-mccloud/subgen:latest or mccloud/subgen: cpu is CPU only (smaller)<br>
+mccloud/subgen:latest or mccloud/subgen:cpu is CPU only (smaller)<br>
 mccloud/subgen:cuda is for GPU support
 <br><br>
 They are functionally identical, except the cuda variant has all the necessary dependancies for using a GPU.